amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 * `"atmospheric pressure`" [double] defines the atmospheric pressure, [Pa].

+* `"absolute permeability coordinate system`" [string] defines coordinate system for calculating absolute permeability.
+The available options are `"cartesian`" and `"layer`".

 * `"relative permeability`" [string] defines a method for calculating relative permeability.
-The available self-explanatory options `"upwind with gravity`", are `"upwind with Darcy flux`", `"arithmetic mean`" and `"cell centered`".
+The available self-explanatory options are `"upwind with gravity`", `"upwind with Darcy flux`", `"arithmetic mean`" and `"cell centered`".
   The first three calculate the relative permeability on mesh interfaces.

 * `"upwind update`" [string] defines frequency of recalculating Darcy flux inside